 Emphasis is placed on proficiency in conducting a comprehensive examination of the spine, pelvis, extremities and rib articulations.
-Several new adjustive procedures are introduced along with reinforcement of adjustive procedures taught in the previous two years.
-Other treatment options are also considered such as manual and instrument assisted soft tissue techniques, and mobilization.
+New adjustive procedures and other treatment options such as manual and instrument assisted soft tissue technique and mobilization are introduced while adjustive procedures taught in the previous two years are reinforced.
 The ability to correlate analysis with treatment protocol is developed to prepare students for their clinical year.

 The basic physics, physiological principles, indications and contraindications, and appropriate applications of therapeutic modalities, which include electrotherapy, hydrotherapy, mechanotherapy, phototherapy, thermotherapy, and cryotherapy are presented.

 DI 3203 Diagnostic Imaging Interpretation for Chiropractic Practice III

 The aetiology, pathology, signs and symptoms, radiographic features, and management of major rheumatic diseases are presented as they relate to chiropractic practice.
 Special emphasis on spinal degenerative joint disease and inflammatory conditions leads to the development of a differential diagnosis and pertinent therapeutic scenarios.
 Clinical judgment in ordering and interpreting appropriate imaging studies, a review of the clinical and physiological characteristics related to rheumatologic conditions and their prognoses, orthopaedic examination procedures, interdisciplinary referral and case management are discussed.
 Fundamentals of radiographic report writing are presented and applied to comprehensive radiographic differential diagnoses.
 Comprehensive imaging differential diagnoses challenge students to interpret imaging of any possible disease category, as indicated by clinical symptomatology.